garmoshka-mo/mo-wire/README.md

 - resolve(...) - triggers `success`, with any amount of arguments
 - reject(...) - triggers `failure`, with any amount of arguments
-- branch('name') - creates new Wire, which translates failure to parent immediately or accumulates resolutions of all branches to single parent's success
+- branch('name', options) - creates new Wire, which translates failure to parent immediately or accumulates resolutions of all branches to single parent's success.
+Second argument is options for this new wire (optional)
 - branches('branch1', 'branch2', ...) - to predefine list of branches at one step
 - success(function() {})
 - failure(function() {})